 - When the beef is fully cooked, remove excess fat.
 Press “cancel” to turn the pressure cooker off.

 - Add the remaining ingredients and stir.
-Cover with the lid, seal (making sure that the valve on the lid is set to the “sealing” position).
+Cover with the lid, and seal (making sure that the valve on the lid is set to the “sealing” position).

 How to store leftover chili

-Once the chili cools, I store it in my favorite glass food storage containers in the fridge for up to a week.
-Here is a list of my favorite earth friendly food storage options.
+Once the chili cools, it can be stored in an airtight container, or your favorite glass food storage containers in the fridge for up to a week.
+Meal prep it to always have a great source of protein on hand!

 Can you freeze chili?

-Yes, you can absolutely freeze chili!
-It’s a really great option for a freezer meal.
-Once the chili cools fully, add it into your freezer bag, remove all the air, label and date and freeze for up to 6 months.
+Once the chili cools fully, add it to your freezer bag, remove all the air, label and date and freeze for up to 6 months.

 Ideas for leftover chili

-- Chili stuffed twice baked potatoes
+- Chili stuffed twice-baked potatoes

 - Butternut squash chili mac (found in the November meal plan)